Best Cochlear Implant Companies

-Since the 1970s, thousands of people who are severely hard of hearing or deaf have received the gift of hearing from cochlear implants or other hearing implants.
+Since the 1970s, thousands of people who are severely hard of hearing or deaf have chosen to try cochlear implants to hear sounds better.
 “Cochlear implants are very different from hearing aids,” Dr. Selena Briggs told ConsumerAffairs.
 Dr. Briggs is a neurotologist-skull base surgeon in the Department of Otolaryngology at the MedStar Washington Hospital Center.
 “Hearing aids only amplify noise.
 Cochlear implants channel sound to bypass damaged parts of the cochlea.”

 “There are only three cochlear implants that are FDA-approved,” Dr. Briggs says, “but, ultimately, the choice is up to the patient.”
 In addition to cochlear implants, other types of hearing implants may be a good choice for you depending on the type of hearing loss you have.
 Most hearing implants cost about $40,000 before insurance, but each brand has different features to keep in mind before choosing the best one for you.